Prakhar1802/Flight-Analysis/README.md

-Absolutely!
-A README file is crucial on GitHub to help users understand your project.
-Here's a template for your flight data analysis project's README:

----

 # Flight Data Analysis Project

 Welcome to the Flight Data Analysis project!
 This project involves comprehensive analysis and visualization of flight-related data to derive insights across various aspects of flights.